 When there is cause to believe a student is endangering the health, safety, or welfare of the university community or its property, university officials may order the immediate suspension of such student for an interim period pending a conduct hearing.
-The matter will be referred to the Head of Student Support Services, who will process such charges in accordance with the Student Code of Conduct.
+The matter will be referred to the Head of Student Support Office, who will process such charges by the Student Code of Conduct.